andreivisan/andreivisan.github.io/_posts/2016-01-15-improving-android-unit-testing-with-service-locator-design-pattern.md

 Another solution would be to use <a href="http://square.github.io/dagger/" target="_blank"> Dagger </a> in order to make use of Dependency Injection, but I usualy prefer to add as few external libraries as possible in my apps.

+My unit testing stack of choice at the moment of writing this article is JUnit, Robolectric and Mockito.

 ### Service Locator Design Pattern

 As per Wikipedia definition, the Service Locator Pattern is a design pattern used in software development to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
 This pattern uses a central registry known as the "service locator", which on request returns the information necessary to perform a certain task.